inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 #### Choosing screen
 *   The server chooses the screen.
 Start a new host and choose a map.
 Start a new client and join the game.
 The two screens should bw identical.
 *   Start a new host and choose one screen.
 Than exit the program and choose another screen.
 The screens should be different.

+### Comment to classdiagram
+The project is getting big, so the diagram is no only the classes.
+If you want to se the content of the classes in the UML there is possible to put it on in the `ClassDiagramMandatoryAssignment4.uml` in the `Deliverables/ObligatoriskOppgave4` folder.